 You May Also Enjoy Fun and Free Things to Do in Kilkenny with Kids

-Mountain Grove, Piltown is a marked walk along trails through pretty woodlands with some small streams.
-It is posted as being 4km long, but it seemed shorter when we walked it.
-It is not suitable for pushchairs, and we recommend waterproof boots as some of the ground is quite soft and muddy – even after a spell of dry weather!
-A map of the walk is available on www.trailkilkenny.ie.
+Mountain Grove is a marked walk along trails through pretty woodlands with some small streams.
+It is posted as being 4km long and is not suitable for pushchairs – we would also recommend waterproof boots as some of the ground is quite soft and muddy, even after a spell of dry weather!

 #4.
 Jenkinstown Wood